Skip to Content

 When your Husky’s ears are quickly changing positions and twitching back and forth, it means he is a little unsure of the environment and is trying to figure out what is happening around him by carefully listening to the sounds he hears.

-You may also witness your doggo tilting his head from one side to the other, and overall, it’s pretty cute to watch, especially when you talk to them, and you can see they’re trying to figure out precisely what you’re telling them.
+You may also witness your doggo tilting his head from one side to the other.
+Overall, it’s pretty cute to watch, especially when you talk to them, and you can see they’re trying to figure out precisely what you’re telling them.

 Husky Ears Changing Position